-The Germans are avid beachgoers and, like most things, they take a beach visit seriously.
-If you are (un)lucky enough to find yourself on the beach with the Germans, these 5 lessons will show you what to expect from Germans at the beach.
+The Germans are avid beach-goers and, like most things, they take a beach visit seriously.
+There are stereotypes about Germans at the beach and many of them are true.
+If you find yourself on the beach with the Germans, these 5 lessons will show you what to expect.

 Remember, there is no use hiding.
 Germans are world-travelers and can be found everywhere there is sand.
 The only solution is to visit the beach like a German.

 There is a joke that no matter what time you get to the beach, the Germans will have arrived before you.
-You step out of your room at the resort, refreshed after a good night's sleep and ready for the first day of vacation, to immediately be disheartened that every pool chair or Strandkorb (giant wicker beach chair) is occupied by a towel.
+You step out of your room at the resort, refreshed after a good night's sleep and ready for the first day of vacation, to immediately be disheartened that every strandkorb (giant wicker beach chair) is occupied.
 Anxiously you search, but alas!
-All the chairs are covered by well-tanned German bodies.
+All the chairs are covered by well-tanned German bodies or their placeholder of a towel.
 Resolutely, you decide to get up earlier the next day...only to find the same scenario.

 Whatever the explanation, it does cause cross-cultural frustration.
 While most people are content to grumble, there was an incident where British vacationers actually cheered after a private bus driver set fire to German towels reserving the best beach chairs in a resort in Italy.
 This is certainly not the way to handle the Germans' superpower of being first to the beach.
 The only solution seems to be resigning yourself to settling into the sand, or bring your own chair.

 Bring your dogs, bring your kids, bring your wife

 Beach-going is a full family affair, and yes, that includes the furry ones.
 Prepare for the Germans to not only claim their space early, but to take a lot of room for their brood.